Level 2 NCFE CACHE Certificate in Principles of Prevention and Control of Infection

 |Mode of study||Distance Learning|

-This course is designed for learners who wish to understand more about dementia and will be highly valuable to people who support those with the condition, in a personal or professional capacity.
+This qualification is designed for a wide range of learners who wish to gain an understanding in the prevention and control of infection within healthcare settings and also those who wish to understand more about dementia and will be highly valuable to people who support those with the condition, in a personal or professional capacity.

 There are no specific recommended prior learning requirements for this course, although it is expected that learners will be working – or intending to work– in a health-care setting.
 However, as this is a knowledge-based qualification, there is no requirement to demonstrate competence.
 As such, access to a health-care setting is not a requirement.
 Good numeracy and literacy skills are advantageous.